 Then what are 는 and 을?

 The words 는 and 을 are something that never can be translated into your language at least if you speak any European language.
 That is what I’m talking about.
 Something very unique.
 The ancient mysterious secret of far East Asia: The markers (or particles.
-Both aren’t a real term in Korean anyway).
+As mentioned before, both aren’t a real term in Korean anyway).
 It’s used to mark what is the subject or object in a sentence.
 That’s how Koreans can tell what’s the subject or the object no matter where they are.

 Oh btw, you will learn about particles a bit later.
 So, just try to understand only how Korean sentences work this time.

 Examples for Markers / Particles

 I study Korean

 = 는 makes a subject (normally), 를 makes an object (always)

 Please don’t say my lesson is not funny sob sob